FactoryBoy/factory_boy/docs/reference.rst

                   a :meth:`Factory._lookup` definition on the factory class or one of its parents.

+                  A native implementation is provided for
+                  :class:`django.DjangoModelFactory` and
+                  :class:`alchemy.SQLAlchemyModelFactory`.

         .. tip:: Group parameters are resolved lazily: in the above example, the `company` declaration will only be evaluated if the `email` and `access_card_id` lookup failed.